 Dear Speaking of Credit,

-Several years ago, Texaco sold out its stores in our geographic area so my credit card has been unused for two years and no balance is due.
+Several years ago, Texaco sold its stores in our geographic area so my credit card has been unused for two years and no balance is due.
 I received a letter informing me that my card would be canceled for nonuse.

 Closing accounts can definitely hurt your score, yet there’s nothing about the “nonuse” reason, just as there’s nothing about it being closed due to delinquency, that impacts a score by any more than a card being closed at the cardholder’s request.

 As for what you can do about it, it sounds like a done deal, especially since a card issuer can close a single account or large set of accounts anytime it wishes.
 But there are certain steps you may be able to take to minimize the effect of a closing card on your credit score.

-It is one of those subjective, credit-related assumptions that fell out of favor when credit scoring began some 25 years ago, but that consumers and even some lenders continue to believe are baked into credit scores.A few such negative assumptions include:
+It is one of those subjective, credit-related assumptions that fell out of favor when credit scoring began more than 25 years ago, but that consumers and even some lenders continue to believe are baked into credit scores.A few such negative assumptions include:

 - A card indicating “closed by creditor” (or in this case, “closed due to nonuse”) on the credit report might be the result of some underlying negative information that the creditor closing the card has knowledge of, and that isn’t reflected on the credit report.